-36 Can a public body rely on article 108(3) TFEU?
+36 | Can a public body rely on article 108(3) TFEU?

-This question has not yet been decided in the case law of the Portuguese courts.
-See also question 30.
+This has not yet been decided in the case law of the Portuguese courts.
 However, given the direct effect of article 108(3) TFEU and the obligation of member states to ensure its effectiveness (including to prevent circumvention), a public authority that is party to a contract under which it is granting the other party illegal state aid should, in principle, be able (if not obliged) to discontinue the granting of such aid.
-At the same time, such a case may well represent exceptional circumstances within the meaning of the case law of the EU courts referred to in question 37, in which national law may allow the other party to force the public body to continue to perform the contract, if the public body caused the other party, despite its obligation to conduct an own due diligence in this regard, to legitimately assume that the contract did not involve illegal aid.
+At the same time, such a case may well represent exceptional circumstances within the meaning of the case law of the EU courts, in which national law may allow the other party to force the public body to continue to perform the contract if the public body caused the other party, despite its obligation to conduct its own due diligence in this regard, to legitimately assume that the contract did not involve illegal aid.